yene/hkoutlet/README.md

 ![pi with 433](pi.jpg)

 ## TODO
-* change outlet to switch
-* test with siri
 * websocket should reconnect, always, test
-* pin as flag
+* updated to newest version on github

 ----
 * pretty pin dialog like homebridge, that works with iOS cam